schilkp/Tonbandgeraet/docs/doc/porting.md

 snapshot buffer, this callback is called.

-Note that this macro is called *from within the tracing hook of the first event that could not be stored in the buffer*, and therefor may be called from any context (interrupts, RTOS tasks, RTOS scheduler, ...).
+Note that this macro is called *from within the tracing hook of the first event that could not be stored in the buffer*, and therefore may be called from any context (interrupts, RTOS tasks, RTOS scheduler, ...).

 Because the callback is always called from within a Tonbandgerät [critical section](./porting_critical_sections.md) and while certain internal spin locks are held, *no Tonbandgerät APIs may be called from inside this callback*.

-Even in a multicore setp, this callback is called only once on the one core that first filled its buffer.
+Even in a multicore setup, this callback is called only once on the one core that first filled its buffer.

-Furthermore, note that this callback is called once the (first) buffer is full, but it may some moments for the snapshot backend to finish, especially on all cores.
+Furthermore, note that this callback is called once the (first) buffer is full, but it may take some moments for the snapshot backend to finish, especially on all cores.

 #### Example: